Tranlight/minesweeper/README.md

 #### **5. Testing**
 - Test the Minesweeper generation algorithm with various board sizes and mine counts.
-- Validate forms for proper inputs (e.g., ensure `mine_count` doesn’t exceed the total number of cells).
+- Validate forms for proper inputs (e.g., ensure `total_mines` doesn’t exceed the total number of cells).
 - Write feature tests for the user flow and board visualization.

 #### **6. Deployment**